reuters-graphics/bluprint_graphics-kit/docs/developers/prerequisites.md

 ## Svelte

-This rig uses [Svelte](https://svelte.dev/), and you'll likely want to understand a few basics before diving in.
-Check out the [official tutorial](https://svelte.dev/tutorial/basics) for an intro to the framework.
+This rig uses [Svelte](https://svelte.dev/), and you'll want to understand a few basics before diving in.

+Check out the first few sections of the [official tutorial](https://svelte.dev/tutorial/basics) for an intro to the framework, and then read further through these docs to learn how to build your pages with Svelte.

 ## ES modules